-We will test how you react in three different role play situations.
+We will test how you react in a number of different role play situations.
 You will be video-taped and observed by an assessor who will mark you against our criteria.

 Written test

 We will test you on your literacy and numeracy skills, similar to what you will complete as part of the online test.